If you want to learn how to doodle, the best way to do it is to follow a tutorial.

-Since my September Bullet Journal setup is books themed, I realized that I’ll be doodling a lot of books and tried to come up with different ways to do it.
+Since my September Bullet Journal setup is books themed, I realized that I’d be doodling a lot of books and tried to come up with different ways to do it.

-So altogether, a very useful type of doodles if you ask me!
+So altogether, a very useful type of doodle if you ask me!

 How To Draw Books

 For this blog post, I decided to doodle things digitally.

 I find that for tutorials, it’s cleaner and easier to understand if I make it on the iPad.

 However, every time I sit down to doodle for myself – it’s all paper for me!
 If you want to see some of these doodles in action – be sure to check my Bullet Journal Book Theme Setup.

 Ready?
 Here are some super simple doodle tutorials.